Recently updated on November 17th, 2022

 How can data encryption affect court cases?

 However, what do we do with data encryption?
 Data encryption is not like a wall safe or a key lock that is “physical per se” where we can require or subpoena a key.
-If we subpoena an individual they can plead the 5 amendment which protects a person’s right for self-incrimination.
+If we subpoena an individual they can plead the Fifth Amendment which protects a person’s right for self-incrimination.

 The “key” is in the person’s mind which is protected under the 5th amendment.
 Forcing data decryption is also an act protected by the Fifth Amendment because the government cannot identify the evidence it hopes to find without any specificity prior to the search and the act of force decryption may in fact damage or alter the data being decrypted which would prevent the evidence from being produced in a court of law as a “factual unaltered piece of evidence”.